Cleopatra

 The inciting incident occurs at 30 minutes when Cleopatra has herself smuggled into Caesar's quarters rolled in a carpet, making her legendary first impression.
 This bold move disrupts both her exile and Caesar's plans..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 62 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Caesar decisively backs Cleopatra and wages war against Ptolemy.
+This shows the protagonist's commitment to Caesar decisively backs Cleopatra and wages war against Ptolemy.
 He chooses to commit Rome's forces to restore her to the throne, entering a new world of Egyptian politics and romance., moving from reaction to action.

 The Collapse moment at 186 minutes (74% through) represents the emotional nadir.
 Here, Antony's marriage to Octavia and apparent betrayal of Cleopatra.
 The whiff of death: their love seems dead, and with it her political alliance with Rome., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.